shimaore/pouchdb-calendar/README.md

 The [online demo](http://shimaore.github.io/pouchdb-calendar/test/) maintains a working version.

 To add an event, click on a day in the month view, or select a time-span in the day or week view.
-Click on the new (empty) event to give it some content.
+Click on the new (empty) event to add content.
 Similarly, click on an existing event to modify its content.
 Use drag-and-drop to modify the start and end times of an event, or to to convert an event from full-day to time-based and conversely.
 You might also modify the start time (in HH:MM format) by typing the new time at the beginning of the event label; use HH:MM-HH:MM to change the start and end times.
-To remove an event, click on the event and remove all content; the event will be deleted.
+To remove an event, click on the event and clear its content; the event will be deleted.
 Events classes are created by using the `#name` hash-tag syntax.
 Each event classes is mapped to attributes such as color.

 To replicate your local (in-browser) calendar database, first create the destination database on your CouchDB server, then enter its URL in the `Remote CouchDB` box at the bottom of the page.
 Two-way synchronization will start and will restart automatically when you access the page again.
 Your CouchDB server needs to have CORS enabled.
+Look into the `test/couchdb.ini` file on how to do that.
-If you are using the `start-couchdb.sh` script in the `test` folder, use `http://127.0.0.1:25984/calendar` as the URL.
+If you are using the `start-couchdb.sh` script in the `test` folder to start a per-user, local CouchDB instance, use `http://127.0.0.1:25984/calendar` as the URL.

 Build
 =====